opendefensecloud/artifact-conduit/docs/index.md

 **Architecture: ARC System Components and Data Flow**

-The system follows a layered architecture where users interact through the `arcctl` CLI tool, requests flow through the Kubernetes API aggregation layer to the ARC API Server, and the Order Controller orchestrates workflow execution by decomposing high-level Orders into executable ArtifactWorkflows.
+The system follows a layered architecture where users interact through the Kubernetes API, requests flow through the Kubernetes API aggregation layer to the ARC API Server, and the Order Controller orchestrates workflow execution by decomposing high-level Orders into executable ArtifactWorkflows.

 ## Core Concepts